top of page

 Press

-Tiffany's work as as a filmmaker, artist, author and activist have appeared in The New York Times, The Washington Post, Harvard Business Review, and Elle.
+Tiffany's work as as a artist, author and filmmaker has appeared in all major media outlets including The New York Times, The Washington Post, Artnews, The Art Newspaper, Artnet, CNN, The Today Show, Good Morning America, Harvard Business Review, and Elle.
 She has written Op-Eds in The Boston Globe, CNN and Psychology Today.

 Newsletter

-Tiffany has been writing a monthly newsletter for 25 years called Breakfast @ Tiffany's that share ideas, projects she is working on and a curated combination of art shows, books, films, to entertain, educate, delight, and inspire.
-You can read past newsletters here.
+Tiffany has been writing a monthly newsletter for over 27 years called Breakfast @ Tiffany's that share ideas, projects she is working on and a curated list of art, books, films, podcasts and more.
+You can sign up for her newsletter and read past editions here.

 bottom of page